Good Omens (TV series): Filming

-The 109 days of principal photography for the series took place over a six-month period beginning September 18, 2017 and ending in early March 2018.
+The 109 days of principal photography for the series took place over a six-month period beginning 18 September 2017 and ending in early March 2018.
 Shooting began throughout the UK with subsequent filming taking place in and around Cape Town, South Africa.
 In October 2017, the production was spotted filming in Surrey.
 The series also filmed in St James's Park and Tavistock Square in London and Hambleden.
 The Soho area of London representing the street and Aziraphale's bookshop was created and shot in Hertfordshire at Bovingdon Airbase.
 A vacant building in Weybridge, Surrey served as Heaven's corporate headquarters, and Hogback Wood, the location for Adam and his friends, was also filmed in Surrey.
 Bulstrode Park, just outside Gerrards Cross in Buckinghamshire, with its mansion and grounds, was used for the satanic convent/hospital and later the corporate training center.
 The American Army base was located and filmed in Upper Heyford, in Oxfordshire.
 The Weald and Downland Living Museum in West Sussex was used to film Agnes Nutter's burning at the stake.
 It was shot over a two-day period in October 2017.

 The car in the novel is a 1926 Bentley, but neither Gaiman nor Pratchett really knew what a 1926 model looked like when they wrote Good Omens.
 For the television series, a 1933 model which had more of the look Gaiman had in mind was used.
 The Bentley used in filming is valued at £250,000.

-The second season began filming in later 2021 in Scotland.
+Filming for the second series took place between October 2021 and March 2022 in Scotland.

+The final, feature-length episode of the series was filmed during a five-week shoot between January and February 2025.